oak-hu/oak-hu.github.io/content/Essays/2023-2024/Moral Philosophy/Week 7.md

 The normative version of that ethical theory would say:

-> ‘If you knew the facts, you would want to do X, so do it!’4
+> ‘If you knew the facts, you would want to do X, so do it!’

 Notice that both of these theories might have problems with accuracy; for instance, perhaps if you knew all the facts, you would want to do Y, not X!
 The same thing goes for simplicity.
 But the normative ethical theory alone faces the problems of acceptance and compliance.
 This is because the success of a description does not depend on whether it guides action, but the success of a prescription does depend on whether it does so.
 So, acceptance and compliance give us no good reason to reject a natural theory.
 They also might give us no good reason to reject a normative theory.
 However, they would still be problems for a normative theory.
 If these are big problems for a normative ethical theory, its advocates might need to spend quite a bit of effort promoting acceptance or compliance.
 This effort might include ingraining new patterns of thought, or establishing social and political institutions.[^5] So these problems can be overcome, even if they are big.